Happy St. Patrick's Day! I have a beautiful rainbow dish to share to celebrate this…

 - Few sprigs of fresh oregano

-- 4 oz fresh feta cheese cut into cubes
+- 4 ounces Feta cheese cut into cubes

-- 1 can of artichoke hearts cut in half
+- 1 can of artichoke hearts drained, rinsed and cut in half

 - Few leaves of fresh mint

-- Add the broth, season with salt and pepper and stir once.
-Cover with a lid and bring to a boil Then reduce the heat to s simmer and cook for about 40 minutes until all liquid has evaporated and quinoa is tender.
+- Pour in broth and give everything one good stir.
+Cover with a lid and bring to a boil, then reduce the heat to a simmer and cook for about 40 minutes until all liquid has evaporated and quinoa is tender.

-- Fluff quinoa with a fork and let cool in the fridge for about 30-40 minutes.
+- Fluff quinoa with a fork and let cool.